-Transcatheter aortic valve implantation (TAVI) in patients at intermediate surgical risk
+Transcatheter aortic valve implantation (TAVI) in patients at intermediate surgical risk - project description

 Our commission was to assess the effectiveness, safety and economic consequences of broadening the indication for TAVI to encompass patients with severe aortic stenosis and intermediate operative risk